krittika2004/AushadhiMitra/README.md

 ## Problem Statement
 Handwritten prescriptions are often difficult to read, leading to potential medication errors for patients and manual transcription burdens for pharmacists.
 This system leverages a VLM to digitize prescriptions, ensuring accurate medicine dispensing and automated data entry.

+## Access code
+You can access the jupyter notebook to view the code.

 ## Design Idea and Approach
 ### Technologies proposed to be Used:
 - **VLM**: Open-source models like Ollama for handwriting recognition.